velipso/music-theory/docs/modes.md

 Modes
 =====

-Sharps and flats are relative to the Ionian (Major) mode.

 A mode is considered major if the 3rd scale degree is major (Lydian, Ionian, Mixolydian), and minor if the 3rd scale degree is flat (Dorian, Aeolian, Phrygian, Locrian).